FuncularLabs/Spittoon/README.md

 - More compact than JSON (fewer quotes, terser separators).
 - Strictly unambiguous (no `is this key quoted or not?` arguments at 3 a.m.).
 - Actually pleasant to hand-edit (line-oriented, optional semicolons for cleanliness).
-- Supporting proper typed tabular sections (think CSV with structure and nesting).
+- Supporting multiple proper typed tabular sections, even embedded within hierarchical data (think CSV with structure and nesting).
+- Unlike JSON, allows line- and stream comments.

 ## Comparison (short and rude)